shawnbrown/datatest/README.rst

 data preparation and quality assurance projects.
 Datatest can help you:

-* Save time when cleaning and wrangling data.
+* Clean and wrangle data faster and more accurately.
 * Maintain a record of checks and decisions regarding important data sets.
-* Distinguish between ideal and acceptible criteria.
+* Distinguish between ideal criteria and acceptible deviation.
 * Measure progress of data preparation tasks.
 * On-board new team members with an explicit and structured process.
+* Test data pipeline components and end-to-end behavior.

 Datatest supports both pytest_ and unittest_ style testing.
 It implements a system of validation methods, difference